Chester Himes: Autobiography

 A useful companion to the two volumes of autobiography is Conversations with Chester Himes, edited by Michel Fabre and Robert E. Skinner, published by University Press of Mississippi in 1995.

 Films based on novels

-Four of Chester Himes' novels were made into feature films: If He Hollers, Let Him Go!
-(1968) [uncredited], directed by Charles Martin; Cotton Comes to Harlem, directed by Ossie Davis in 1970; Come Back, Charleston Blue (The Heat's On) (1972), directed by Mark Warren, and A Rage in Harlem (starring Gregory Hines and Danny Glover), directed by Bill Duke in 1991.
+Four Chester Himes novels were made into feature films: If He Hollers, Let Him Go!, in which he was uncredited, directed by Charles Martin; Cotton Comes to Harlem, directed by Ossie Davis in 1970; Come Back, Charleston Blue (The Heat's On) (1972), directed by Mark Warren, and A Rage in Harlem (starring Gregory Hines and Danny Glover), directed by Bill Duke in 1991.
 Two Himes short stories "The Assassin of Saint Nicholas Avenue" and "Tang" have also been filmed as short subjects, the latter included as a segment in the 1994 anthology television film Cosmic Slop.

 Personal life

 Himes was Catholic, but professed to be "not a good one".
-At the time of his death, he was married to Lesley, a native of Moraira, Spain.
+At the time of his death in Moraira, he was married to Lesley Himes (née Packard), his partner, confidante, and informal editor, since 1959.
+She died in 2010.